mrabhishek29/database-api/README.md

 # database-api
-Create a table in database and perform insert, update, delete and  retrieve using java
+Create a table in database using sql Queries and perform insert, update, retrieve and delete using java JDBC.